emmabubu/dapp-training-assignments/README.md

-        ✔ should revert reveal if keccak256(nonce) doesnot equal to the nonceHash ✔ should revert reveal if keccak256(nonce + number) doesnot equal to the nonceNumHash ✔ should distribute all the rewards evenly if both guessings have the same delta ✔ should revert reveal if has revealed already (68ms) deploy with different guess number
+        ✔ should revert reveal if keccak256(nonce) doesnot equal to the nonceHash ✔ should revert reveal if keccak256(nonce + number) doesnot equal to the nonceNumHash ✔ should distribute all the rewards evenly if both guessings have the same delta ✔ should revert reveal if has revealed already (39ms) deploy with different guess number
-      ✔ should reward the only winner correctly when deployed with number 0 (47ms) ✔ should distribute the rewards evenly to all players when deploy with invalid number(test 1000 and 1001) (98ms) ✔ should revert reveal if has revealed already(deployed with invalid number) (58ms) has more than 2 players(test 3 players)
+      ✔ should reward the only winner correctly when deployed with number 0 (76ms) ✔ should distribute the rewards evenly to all players when deploy with invalid number(test 1000 and 1001) (97ms) ✔ should revert reveal if has revealed already(deployed with invalid number) (54ms) has more than 2 players(test 3 players)
-      ✔ should give rewards to the only winner when deploy with valid number (58ms) ✔ should distribute all the rewards evenly if two guessings have the same smallest delta (57ms) ✔ should distribute the rewards evenly to all players when deploy with number 1000 (85ms)
+      ✔ should give rewards to the only winner when deployed with valid number (56ms) ✔ should distribute all the rewards evenly to two winners if two guessings have the same smallest delta when deployed with valid number (54ms)
+      ✔ should distribute the rewards evenly to all players when deployed with number 1000 (60ms)

-  26 passing (2s)
+  26 passing (1s)

 ```